pavlo-myskov/get-job/README.md

 ![jobseeker_search](docs/images/features/jobs.png)

 - #### Header
 The header contains the Back to Home button that redirects the user to the Home page and Found Job Count that displays the number of jobs found by the search query.
 The Job Count is updated each time the user submits the search query.
 If there are no jobs found, the counter is changed to the `No jobs found`.
+The Job word is changed to the Jobs if the number of jobs is more than 1.
+It is implemented with the `page_obj.paginator.count` and template filter `pluralize`.
+This approach allows me to avoid using the *if-else* statement and looks more elegant.

 - #### Search results
 The search results represented by the Bootstrap Cards, the same as the Latest Jobs section on the Home page.
 Each card is clickable and redirects the user to the Job Details page.
 The cards are arranged in one column with 6 cards per page.
 The vacancies is ordered by the `updated_on` field of the `Vacancy` model.
 The most recently updated or created vacancies are displayed first.
 Only approved vacancies can be displayed on the Job Search page.